hmcts/pip-data-management/README.md

 ## Purpose

 The purpose of this service is to provide the ability to manage data based on data governance, retention and security policies.
-Including providing Usage Data & MI to SDP
+Including providing Usage Data & MI to SDP.

 ## What's inside